dialog-semiconductor/BLE_SDK6_examples/interfaces/wakeup_hibernation_ext_timer/Readme.md

 ## Example description

-This example configures a DA14531 device to be used as an Eddystone beacon.
+This example configures a DA14531 or DA14535 device to be used as an Eddystone beacon.
 The beacon advertises with a random static device address for a set amount of time, after which it drops to hibernation mode or deep-sleep mode.
 While advertising, the device will utilize the extended-sleep mode in between advertising events.
 The advertising data include the number of Advertisement PDUs and the temperature acquired by the die sensor.
 The system wakes up from the real-time clock in deep-sleep mode, or from an external timer upon a GPIO toggle in hibernation mode.

 ## HW and SW configuration
-- This example runs on the DA14531 Bluetooth Smart SoC devices.
+- This example runs on the DA14531 and DA14535 Bluetooth Smart SoC devices.
-- The DA145xx Pro Development Kit is needed for this example, and it can be used with the DA1453x daughterboard evaluation kits.
+- The DA14531 Pro Development Kit or the DA145x Pro Development Kit is needed for this example, and it can be used with the DA1453x daughterboard evaluation kits.

 ### Hardware configuration for use in deep-sleep mode